 Another party takes him up on this offer.
-They decide that if the price of Ethereum goes below a certain amount that the insurance payout will be sent to Jimmy’s wallet.
-If this threshold is not reached, then the other part will claim the escrowed fees for establishing the policy.
+They decide that if the price of Ethereum goes below a certain amount then the insurance payout will be sent to Jimmy’s wallet.
+If this threshold is not reached, then the other party will claim the escrowed fees for establishing the policy.

 Benefits and issues of a smart contract

 Smart contracts offer a fascinating new opportunity to take advantage of the blockchain.
 Users can benefit from decentralized agreements using these protocols and use them in many different industries to create legal documents without a third party.